-3.8.
+5.8.
 Issues with proposed change to primary considerations

-3.8.1.
+- 5.8.1.
 Whilst the proposed amendments to the best interests of the child factors are commended, the proposed changes do not go far enough to ensure the protection of children who are victims of family violence, nor the protection of children exposed to family violence.
 Further, it creates an additional third tier of best interests that increases the existing complexity involved in judicial decision making.
-The task of advising clients is even more onerous and the lay-person's capacity to understand how the law applies to their case is not simplified.
+The task of advising clients is even more onerous and the lay-person's capacity to understand how the law applies to their case is not simplified. - 5.8.2.
+WLSA recommends several options, in order of preference: - 5.8.2.1.
+There should be no primary considerations at all but one list of factors for consideration, where - the safety and protection of children is listed as the first consideration and given priority;

-3.8.2.
-WLSA recommends: